VectorInstitute/vector-aixpert/docs/team.md

 # Team

-The team at the Vector Institute behind the development of **AIXpert** focuses on ethical AI practices, promoting fairness, accountability, and sustainability.
+The team at the Vector Institute behind the development of this project focuses on ethical AI practices, promoting fairness, accountability, and sustainability.

 For inquiries or support, contact: